rachderossi/front-end-projects/README.md

 ```
 # Bikcraft

 My first big project using HTML, CSS and basic JavaScript.
-I bulit the whole wireframe using Adobe XD, but the project came from my front-end online classes.
+I built the entire wireframe using Adobe XD, but the project came from my front-end classes.

 ### Screenshot - Desktop preview